As some of you know, I’ve been doing the “Keto” diet since mid-November 2018. I’ve seen great results thus far; in fact

 I personally wouldn’t worry about fasting until you get a month or six weeks into the diet to ensure fat adaptation, which helps with the natural appetite suppression.
 During your fasting period, you can drink water, coffee or tea…anything without calories.
 Speaking of which…

 Most of you who know/follow me know that I enjoy a beer or cocktail.
 Unfortunately, many alcoholic drinks are not good on Keto, as you can imagine.
 That said, all is not lost.
 The main thing is to make sure you can fit your drinks in your carb/calorie budget.
 So, things like Michelob Ultra, vodka/soda, whiskey and Truly seltzers are perfectly fine in moderation.
-Same with sugar free Red Bull/Rockstar with your spirits which generally have no significant carbs.
+Same with having a sugar free Red Bull/Rockstar with your spirits, which generally have no significant carbs.

 However, your IPA’s and other carb-heavy beers are pretty much out.
 Same with juices and liqueurs.
 As a side-effect of the diet, I’ve discovered that my tolerance for alcohol is severely diminished on the diet, as I am not drinking nearly as much (and I weigh significantly less).
 I actually haven’t had a beer in months (shock!).

 Exercise has an…interesting role in the Keto diet.
 Somewhat counterintuitively, exercise can have a stalling effect on weight loss.
 One, because muscle weighs more than fat.
 More interestingly (and less known), exercise results in micro tears in your muscles that the body uses water to repair.
 So you end up retaining more water, which can stall your progress pure weight loss sense.